Can the human body be used to generate energy like in "The Matrix", if possible without turning into batteries with a tube in the back?

 The device, developed almost a decade ago, is a small tube-shaped object that attaches to a belt or backpack and generates electricity while the wearer moves.
 It incorporates a magnet, a spring and an induction coil that all work in harmony to generate energy.

-It cannot produce enough electricity to power laptops or tablets, but it may have great potential in the future to power other wearable technology or smaller electronic devices, such as cell phones.
+It can't produce enough electricity to power laptops or tablets, but it could have great potential in the future to power other wearable technology or smaller electronic devices, such as cellphones.